loseydm/MemoryTrace/readme.md

 # Learning leaves a memory trace in motor cortex - Supporting code

-This repository contains the Python code supporting the findings and experiments presented in the paper ["Learning leaves a memory trace in motor cortex"](https://www.cell.com/current-biology/abstract/S0960-9822(24)00298-7) by Losey et al. (2024).
+This repository contains code supporting the findings and experiments presented in the paper ["Learning leaves a memory trace in motor cortex"](https://www.cell.com/current-biology/abstract/S0960-9822(24)00298-7) by Losey et al. (2024).
 Published in Current Biology.

 ## Contents
 - `mt_example_code.ipynb`: A Jupyter Notebook to exemplify the analyses conducted in the manuscript.